To More Inquiry

 Surajkund Mela is hosted by the Haryana Tourism Department in Surajkund annually.
 This pretty festival first took place in the year 1987 and thereafter its importance has grown to become the largest international crafts fair in the world.
 This grand Mela beautifully showcases and helps in promoting the talent and culture of local artisans in India.

-The country India is a fine blend of vibrant cultures and traditions that are beautifully showcased at Surajkund Mela.
+The country of India is a fine blend of vibrant cultures and traditions that are beautifully showcased at Surajkund Mela.
 The major highlight of this Mela is that one Indian state gets the special honour of being the Theme State of the year.
 This concept was brought into consideration to promote the art, craft, culture and cuisine of one state per year.
-It is so amazing to see that whole Surajkund Mela right from the entrance to the grounds, furniture, colour, décor, is fully based entirely on that particular state.
+It is so amazing to see that the whole Surajkund Mela right from the entrance to the grounds, furniture, colour, and décor, is fully based entirely on that particular state.
 Visit Delhi Tour Package

 Enjoy lip-smacking delicacies of different places that surely will take you on a gastronomical ride.